DBDL team

 Take your next professional step in the DBDL group!

-Open Job Positions on Computational Biomanufacturing for Biofoundries
+Open Job Position on Computational Biomanufacturing for Biofoundries

 A new opportunity to work in Computational Biomanufacturing funded by a research grant in collaboration between the Polytechnic University of Valencia (UPV) and the Institute for Integrative Systems Biology I2SysBio (CSIC-UV) is opened.
 The goal is to improve the efficiency of the automated Design-Build-Test-Learn (DBTL) cycle for microbial production processes by using machine learning, predictive modeling and optimal design of experiments Otero-Muras et al. Metabolic Engineering, 2021 Tellechea-Luzardo et al.Trends in Biotech, 2022.